ChainSafe/forest/documentation/developer_documentation/memory-analysis.md

 ![sizes](heaptrack/sizes.png)

-### Miscallenous
+### Miscellaneous

 - Keep in mind that running Forest *with* heaptrack gives a non-negligible memory and CPU overhead.
 You may not be able to run mainnet node on a 16G machine even if normally it would be fine.
 - Optimizations may play tricks on the developer, e.g. inlining functions so they won't even appear in your trace.
 If you think a particular method should have been called but for mysterious reasons it does not appear in the analysis, you may want to put `#[inline(never)]` on top of it.
 Analyzing a debug build may also be useful, but depending on where the leak happens, it may be too slow.
 - There is a lot of noise coming from dependencies and standard library.
 It's useful to mentally filter them out a bit and focus on the biggest culprits in Forest methods.
-Flamegraph and caller/calee view are the most useful for this.
+Flamegraph and caller/callee view are the most useful for this.